Infraedifice/jesseloudon.github.io/_posts/2020-02-26-OpenSource Blogging with Jekyll GitHub VSCode Part2.markdown

 - "MARKDOWN"
 - "MMISTAKES-THEME"
 ---
-During [Part 1][Part1] of this series I introduced you to open source blogging using some awesome tools and platforms available today.
+During Part 1 of this series I introduced you to open source blogging using some awesome tools and platforms available today.
 I also shared my own setup so you can see what's involved end-to-end.

 Shortly I'll provide a detailed walkthrough of everything you need to get started with your own blog site.

-* [Part 1][Part1] - Why I'm using open source and an overview of my blog setup
+* Part 1 - Why I'm using open source and an overview of my blog setup
-* [Part 2][Part2] - Getting started with a step-by-step guide - `you are here`
+* Part 2 - Getting started with a step-by-step guide - `you are here`
 * Part 3 - Securing your Content and Going Live with GitHub Pages
 * Part 4 - Tips & Tricks with Jekyll and Markdown editing